Conditions That May Qualify for Social Security Disability

 Autism

 Autistic adults have symptoms that can be either very mild or severe to the point of being debilitating.
-Those with autism are usually extremely attached to specific objects, get unnaturally distressed at any change in normal routine, have difficulty starting or maintaining conversations, have heightened or abnormally low senses, prefer to spend time alone, use repetitive body movements and throw aggressive tantrums when agitated.
+Those with autism are usually highly attached to specific objects, get unnaturally distressed at any change in everyday routine, have difficulty starting or maintaining conversations, have heightened or abnormally low senses, prefer to spend time alone, use repetitive body movements, and throw aggressive tantrums when agitated.

 Though many autistic adults lead typical lives, others are incapable of upholding their desired routines without the assistance of family or others.
-The individual symptoms of autism may include the widely known effects listed above, but can also include unique quirks of the person with the disorder.
-However, in general, diagnosis is made based on signs of repetitive behavior, restricted interests, and communication impairment.
+The individual symptoms of autism may include the widely known effects listed above but can also include unique quirks of the person with the disorder.
+However, diagnosis is generally based on signs of repetitive behavior, restricted interests, and communication impairment.

 Pervasive Developmental Disorder

-Pervasive developmental disorder is characterized by qualitative deficits in the development of reciprocal social interaction, in the development of verbal and nonverbal communication skills, and in imaginative activity.
+Pervasive developmental disorder is characterized by qualitative deficits in developing reciprocal social interaction, verbal and nonverbal communication skills, and imaginative activity.
 Often, there is a markedly restricted repertoire of activities and interests, which frequently are stereotyped and repetitive.

 Personality Disorders